On the transcendence of special values of Goss $L$-functions attached to Drinfeld modules: An interpretation of Theorem in terms of Taelman L -values

-In this section, we introduce the $L$-function of a given abelian $t$-motive and relate its special values to Taelman $L$-values under certain conditions (see \cite[Sec.
+In this section, we introduce the $L$-function of a given abelian $t$-motive and relate its special values to Taelman $L$-values of explicit families of $t$-modules isomorphic to $\widetilde{\mathcal{E}}_n$ or $G_n$ described in \S2.4 and \S2.5 (see \cite[Sec.
 2.3]{G94} and \cite[Sec.
 2.8]{Taelman3} for $L$-functions attached to more general effective $t$-motives).
-Our purpose is to state Theorem \ref{T:3} and Theorem \ref{T:2} which are equivalent to first and second part of Theorem \ref{T:mainThm} respectively.
+Our purpose is to state Theorem \ref{T:3} and Theorem \ref{T:2} which are equivalent to the first and the second part of Theorem \ref{T:mainThm} respectively.